-Game Changers is part of the overall Deutsche Bank Corporate Citizenship youth engagement program which supports realizing young people’s potential, improving their academic achievement and raising their aspirations.
+Game Changers is part of the overall Deutsche Bank Corporate Citizenship youth engagement program Born to Be which supports realizing young people’s potential, improving their academic achievement and raising their aspirations.

 “Encouraging young people to believe in the values of hard work, discipline, self-esteem and the development of natural talent is a key focus within Corporate Citizenship at Deutsche Bank.
 We strongly believe that by combining sports and education we can help young people to take the next step in life.”

 “It was really good.
 We had to put our ideas together and then try to make it to the best outcome.”